in-toto/specification/in-toto-spec.md

 ### 4.1 Metaformat

-To provide descriptive examples, we will adopt "canonical JSON," as described in [http://wiki.laptop.org/go/Canonical\_JSON](http://wiki.laptop.org/go/Canonical_JSON), as the data format.
-However, applications that desire to implement in-toto are not required to use this flavor of CJSON.
+We use JSON to provide descriptive examples of in-toto metadata.
+Additionally, we use "canonical JSON," as described in [http://wiki.laptop.org/go/Canonical\_JSON](http://wiki.laptop.org/go/Canonical_JSON), when calculating digests of metadata objects.
+However, in-toto implementations are not required to use this flavor of CJSON.

-With the acceptance and adoption of ITE-5, in-toto is agnostic to the signature envelope used for metadata.
+Indeed, with the acceptance and adoption of ITE-5, in-toto is agnostic to the signature envelope used for metadata.
 As such, the specification does not describe the previously used signature envelope.
-However, several examples still make use of this signature envelope and its specification can be found in the appendix to ITE-5 for reference.
+However, several examples still make use of this signature envelope and its specification can be found in the appendix of ITE-5 for reference.

 ### 4.2 General principles